obihughes/omega-planner/docs/utils.md

 Helper for getting date keys for timeline columns.

 **Important:** All date utilities are timezone-safe and use consistent formatting to prevent date-related bugs in drag and drop operations.
 The calendar now also persists dates as YYYY-MM-DD keys (`dateKey`, `startDateKey`, `endDateKey`) and reconstructs `Date` objects at runtime to match the daily planner's `baseDate` convention.

+### Navigation Best Practices
+- When navigating from monthly calendar to daily planner, build `?date=` using a local-safe YYYY-MM-DD string, not `toISOString()`.
+- When reading `?date=` on the home page, detect YYYY-MM-DD and parse with `dateFromDateKey`.
+- For cross-view persistence like "Back to Calendar", store `lastCalendarDate` as a YYYY-MM-DD key and reuse it directly in URLs.

 ## Storage Utilities (`utils/storage.ts`)